BenMullan/DocScript/README.md

 - ...Or, read `\DSWebParts\(Source)\DatabaseResources\_CreateEntireDB.SQL` for DSInteractive Setup guidance.

 <br/><br/>Did you really just make it all the way to the end of this README?
 Well done!
+<br/>Perhaps you can be bothered to read the [DocScript Planning and Documentation...](https://github.com/BenMullan/DocScript/raw/master/_Resources/Documentation/FinalRC0_04032023_BenMullan_ALevelCS_ProgrammingProject_WriteUp.pdf)